 Your heritage, your say - Tōu Taonga, Tōu Whakaaro

-The places, historic sites, plants and animals the Department of Conservation (DOC) looks after belong to you and DOC manages them on your behalf.
+The places, historic sites, plants and animals looked after by the Department of Conservation (DOC) belong to you and DOC manages them on your behalf.
 Conservation Management Strategies (CMS) are plans for how this happens.

-The draft Canterbury CMS was publicly notified for submissions on Wednesday 26 June 2013.
-Copies of the draft strategy were posted to Conservation Board members, Ngai Tahu, regional and district councils, government departments, key conservation, recreation and tourism organisations, and other key interest groups.
+The draft Otago CMS 2014-2024 was publicly notified for submissions on 26 June 2013.
+Copies of the draft CMS were provided to Ngai Tahu, regional and district councils, government departments, key conservation, recreation and tourism organisations, and other key interest groups.

-Submissions on the draft Canterbury Conservation Management Strategy closed on 13 September, with 344 submissions received.
+Submissions on the draft Otago Conservation Management Strategy were sought and closed on 13 September 2013 with 401 submissions received.